 So how to stop gossip at work?

-First check to see if you can identify which of the 5 main causes of gossip is operating in your business.
+First, check to see if you can identify which of the 5 main causes of gossip is operating in your business.
 Do people feel disconnected?
 Do they want to share their experiences?
 Do they have low self-esteem or feel they have no control?
 Are they worried about what will happen if they do directly speak up?

 The strategies you adopt need to relate directly to the causes.

 Build connection within your team.
 Part of that is helping the team work out “what is acceptable around here” (i.e. talking directly and not gossiping).
-In all cases of gossip, you will find connection has broken down or is non-existent between members in a team, or between managers and team members.
+In all cases of gossip, you will find connection has broken down or is non-existent between members of a team, or between managers and team members.

 Find positive, easy to use ways to share experiences through staff meetings, feedback processes and wikis.
 It goes without saying you also want to give your team positive experiences to talk about, not a continuous stream of negative ones.